-But, don’t expect people to fill the hole in your heart and soul.
-Only God – through the love of Jesus – can do that.
+That said, however, don’t expect people to fill the hole in your heart and soul.
+Only God – through the love of Jesus Christ – can do that.
 He created you, and He knows what you need.
 Nothing and no one else can care about you the way God does.
-Not relationships, parents, partners, food, sex, shopping, drugs, Facebook, or even Blossom newsletters can replace what only God can give you.
+Not relationships, parents, partners, food, sex, shopping, drugs, Facebook, or even uplifting newsletters can replace what only God can give you.

 7. You can gain strength from an ancient source of wisdom

-On 10 Ways to Figure Out What to Do With Your Life, I shared in the comments section that when I feel unwanted and like no one cares about me, I turn to Ecclesiastes in the Bible.
+In 3 Signs You’re Running Away From God, I described what I do when I feel unwanted and like no one cares about me: I always turn to Ecclesiastes in the Bible.
 There’s something comforting in the wise writer’s words, even though they’re full of pain and loneliness!
 Maybe that’s why it helps me.
-The writer – King Solomon – shares how meaningless life is, how lonely, sad, and alone he feels.
+The writer – possibly King Solomon – shares how meaningless life is, how lonely, sad, and alone he feels.
 He says nothing makes him happy, not money or wine or even wisdom.
 He ends by saying that the only solution is to fear God and obey His commandments.

 Why that makes me feel better, I don’t know…I guess it’s because it helps me see that we’re all suffering, we all go through bouts of loneliness and meaninglessness…even people who lived more than 2,000 years felt the lostness and unhappiness we feel.
 It’s just part of being alive.